 How to Do a Man-in-the-Middle Attack

 Technically, performing a successful man-in-the-middle attack is rather complex.
-However, sophisticated tools for performing them are readily available, and they are very commonly used by hackers and malware.
-For example, Metasploit supports many kinds of man-in-the-middle attacks out-of-the-box and tools like Armitage provide a graphical user interface for performing many kinds of man-in-the-middle attacks remotely.
+However, sophisticated tools for performing them are readily available, both for hackers and for penetration testing.
+For example, the Metasploit penetration testing tool supports many kinds of man-in-the-middle attacks out-of-the-box and tools like Armitage provide an easy-to-use graphical user interface for performing such attacks remotely.

 Performing a man-in-the-middle attack generally requires being able to direct packets between the client and server to go through a system the attacker controls.
 Arp spoofing is commonly used for redirecting traffic in a local network to the attacker's system.
 Various routing attacks can be used to perform the attack remotely.
 It is also common for hackers and malware to attack routers, DSL modems, and WiFi base stations to install malware on them that performs the man-in-the-middle attack.